 Your credit standing will go a long way in determining how much in interest you'll pay on a home loan.
 For some of those with poor credit, obtaining a loan will not be possible.
 But for the majority of future homebuyers, examining your credit standing will guide you toward better terms.
 Your home loan professional will help you understand what you need to work on to boost your credit score, and in the end, land a favorable loan.

 Buying a home is expensive – it's a long-term commitment and it will also hit you with unexpected expenditures.
 And one of the biggest upfront costs you will incur is for the down payment.
 Don't worry, some loan programs can help you if you cannot afford a large down payment.
-But if you decide on a conventional loan and hope to avoid home mortgage insurance, you may need a substantial down payment (20 percent).
-Consult with your home loan professional about the best route.
+But if you decide on a conventional loan and hope to avoid home mortgage insurance, you may need a substantial down payment.
+Consult with your home loan professional about the route that works for you.

 We told you buying a home is expensive.
 Closing costs are some other expenditures you will have to account for when buying a home.
 Escrow fees, title policy insurance fees, loan origination fees, county recorder fee, and so on are just some of the costs.
 Remember, you may also be able to negotiate with the seller on some of these.